-4. INTRODUCTION
+INTRODUCTION

-Section 7 of Regulation 851 of the Occupational Health and Safety Act (OHSA) requires that in certain circumstances an owner, lessee, or employer obtain a written report signed and sealed by a practitioner containing:
+Section 7 of O. Reg.
+851 of the Occupational Health and Safety Act (OHSA) requires that in certain circumstances, an owner, lessee or employer obtain a written report signed and sealed by a practitioner containing:

-a) details of the measures to be taken for compliance with the relevant provisions listed in Table 1 of Section 7 of Regulation 851 (the Table);

-b) if testing is required before the apparatus or structure can be operated or used, or before the process can be used, details of measures to protect the health and safety of workers that are to be taken before the testing is carried out; and c) if item 3 or 7 of the Table applies, details of the structural adequacy of the apparatus or structure.
+- details of the measures to be taken for compliance with the relevant provisions listed in the Table of Section 7 of O. Reg.
+851 (the Table); - b) if testing is required before the apparatus or structure can be operated or used, or before the process can be used, details of measures to protect the health and safety of workers that are to be taken before the testing is carried out; and - if item 3 or 7 of the Table applies, details of the structural adequacy of the apparatus or structure.

-4.1 THE PSR REPORT
+4.1 The PSR Report